oracle-livelabs/em-omc/oci-sql-performance-watch/introduction/introduction-skfy26.md

 ## About this workshop

-In the Database Management Performance Test Drive workshop, try out four key database management capabilities.
-Each module is designed to help you become familiar with a key capability of database performance monitoring.
-The modules cover topics such as identifying performance issues during database changes (e.g., upgrades, migrations, or parameter modifications), analyzing SQL performance, and gaining insights into your Exadata and database fleet.
+This workshop is divided into four modules, each designed to help you become familiar with key aspects of database performance monitoring.
+The modules cover topics such as identifying performance issues during database changes (e.g., upgrades, migrations, or parameter modifications), analyzing SQL performance and gaining a unified view of resource usage and spare capacity across all Exadata systems, enabling proactive planning and database consolidation.

 Each module is independent of each other and can be executed in any order.
 Capabilities are from the following Oracle Cloud Services: